adaltof/disaster_relief_pipeline/README.md

 The data used for the analysis is provided by [Figure Eight](https://www.figure-eight.com/).
 This work is part of an assignment for the Data Science Nanodegree offered by [Udacity](https://udacity.com).

+The code for this project is available at [Github](https://github.com/adaltof/datascience_u).

 <br>This project is distributed under MIT License.